wesleyem/th57/EPS.md

 ---
 ### Pitot-Static Instruments

+##### Indications

-##### If the airspeed, vertical speed, or altimeter fluctuates erratically or gives apparently false indications while power and attitude instruments are normal, proceed as follows:
+1. Airspeed, vertical speed, or altimeter fluctuates erratically or gives false indications, and
+1. Power and attitude instruments are normal

+##### Corrective Action

 1. PITOT HEAT switch(es) ... **HEAT**

-##### Monitor cruise power settings and nose attitude to maintain altitude and airspeed.
-If pitot heat does not remedy the situation, accomplish the following:
+##### If pitot heat does not remedy the situation, accomplish the following:

 2. ![Image][c] Alternate static source knob ... **Pull**

 ##### If icing conditions are present: